MoritzGoeckel/RealtimeMessagingBoard/README.md

-# Server Terminal
+# Realtime Messaging Board / Server Terminal
-This is realtime messeging board application created in with the arcitecture of a server terminal.
+This is realtime messaging board application created in NodeJS with the arcitecture of a server terminal.

 ## Client
 The client is extremly thin and only supports reading and writing in a text based terminal.
 It also supports every other functionality you would expect from a terminal.
 (Arrow up / down / command history etc)